KGRD

-KGRD is a Christian radio station licensed to Orchard, Nebraska, broadcasting on 105.3 MHz FM.
+KGRD (105.3 FM) is a Christian radio station licensed to Orchard, Nebraska.
 It is owned by The Praise Network, Inc.

-KGRD airs Christian Contemporary Music, as well as a variety of Christian Talk and Teaching programs including; Insight for Living with Chuck Swindoll, Turning Point with David Jeremiah, Focus on the Family, Break Point with Chuck Colson, and Unshackled!.
+KGRD airs Christian Contemporary music, as well as a variety of Christian Talk and Teaching programs including; Insight for Living with Chuck Swindoll, Turning Point with David Jeremiah, Focus on the Family, Break Point with Chuck Colson, and Unshackled!.

 Translators

 KGRD is also heard on five full powered stations, KPNO 90.9 in Norfolk, Nebraska, KGKD 90.5 in Columbus, Nebraska, KGRJ 89.9 in Chamberlain, South Dakota, KGRH 88.1 in the Mitchell, South Dakota area, and KGRU 89.5 in Burwell, Nebraska, as well as three translators in Northern Nebraska and Southern South Dakota.